 Back to the book I mentioned: Months ago, I read about a group who works in some very violence-prone inner cities in the US.
 They were so sick of seeing shootings happen on their streets (sometimes, literally on their front porches), and so convicted by the peace promised/commanded in verses like Isaiah 2:4 and Micah 4:3, that they decided to just start taking it literally.
 They started an organization that takes guns – assault rifles, pistols, etc. – and using blacksmithing techniques, turns them into gardening tools.

 Many of the weapons they work with have been used at some point to take the life of another person – whether from shootings, or from suicides, or just from accidents that happened as a result of having a gun in the house.

 Here’s a short video of their story:

 When I read about the prophetic/declarative acts these men and women were doing – taking tools designed to bring death and turning them into tools to bring life – it struck my heart so deeply.

 I found out that a couple of the guys had written a book, so I ordered it and read it….

 I don’t even know what to say, in all honesty….

 Reading it, I felt so many different emotions.
-Hope, despair, anger, compassion, judgment, mercy… and most impactfully, a LOT of personal conviction.
+Hope, despair, anger, compassion, judgement, mercy… and most impactfully, a LOT of personal conviction.